gayathri2000/IMDB-Top-100-Movies-Analysis/README.md

 # Institute Website Project Link:
   https://asquaretechnologiesweb.com/imdb-movie-analysis-1920-2020/

 For viewing the project, head to "Project Zipped", download the raw file, unzip and open it.
-Screenshots are also attached.